fumio125/fumio125.github.io/content/post/2025_wacv/index.md

 ---
 title: 🎉 A paper was accepted to WACV 2025!
-summary: Congratulations for Liu-san for your great work!
+summary: Congrats for Liu-san for your great work!
 date: 2024-10-28
 authors:
   - admin